 Education

-The SPARSH–NOW Project: Stitching Dignity, Strengthening Futures
+The SPARSH–NOW Project: Stitching Dignity, Strengthening Futures in India

 In Gadchiroli, India—where access to reproductive health resources is scarce and many young women struggle in silence, two organizations joined hands to spark change.
 Society for Peoples Action in Rural Service & Health (SPARSH), a trusted community-based organization woven into the heart of the region, partnered with Network of Women NOW to create a powerful initiative focused on menstrual equity, education, and economic opportunity.